 The Medical Laboratory Science Program

 The School of Medical Technology is accredited by the National Accrediting Agency for Clinical Laboratory Sciences (NAACLS).
-St. Elizabeth's program provides the graduating student the qualifications and resources to take the Board of Certification exam for the American Society of Clinical Pathology (ASCP).
-The program has a passing rate of 87%, since June of 1994, on the ASCP exam.
+St. Elizabeth's program provides the graduating student the qualifications and resources to take the Board of Certification exam for the American Society of Clinical Pathology (ASCP), or other similar certification exam.

 Students from affiliated colleges/universities may receive credit for courses completed at St. Elizabeth Healthcare.
 Students that have already obtained a baccalaureate degree may attend without an affiliated college or university provided that they meet the application requirements.

 The school has the resources to handle a maximum of six students per year.
-Once accepted, applicants begin the program in late July.
+Once accepted, applicants begin the program in mid-July.

 The eleven-month program includes hospital/school orientation and clinical and didactic rotations.
 Students are exposed to a broad range of techniques, instrumentation and instructors.

 The laboratory classroom is utilized by students for formal lectures, classroom clinical experience, and by the staff for continuing education.
 Reference materials, including audiovisual aids and computers are available in the laboratory and medical library.